Alfresco/docs-alfresco/insight-engine/latest/config/sharding/index.md

 `numberToKeep` specifies the number of backups to keep.

 > **Note:** The `location` parameter used for previous versions is no longer accepted.
-To specify a backup folder, use the `solr.backup.dir` parameter in the `solrcore.properties` file .
+To specify a backup folder, use the `solr.backup.dir` parameter in the `solrcore.properties` file.

 ### Backup status